zonestat - report active zone statistics

 Sort networking by percentage of bandwidth used.

-Sort by network usage in the summary.
+Sort by network usage in the summary output.

 Include timestamp of each report.
 The following formats are supported: